Last updated on January 31st, 2023

 But I’m fortunate to have plenty of friends who give me their zucchini overflow, and when that supply runs out, there’s a farmer’s stand close by.
-Because zucchini recipes are so much better when you’re using zucchinis that are fresh from the garden and local.
+Because zucchini recipes are so much better when you’re using fresh zucchini from the garden and local.
 I’m positive someone has proven this as a fact somewhere along the line.

 How to Make Healthy Zucchini Bread

-This recipe is seriously easy because it’s only made in 1 bowl!
+This delicious zucchini bread recipe is seriously an easy and quick bread recipe because it’s only made in 1 bowl!
 I don’t even bother with a bowl for dry ingredients and a separate bowl for wet ingredients.
 I just mix it all up in the same bowl, give it a quick stir and it’s ready to pop in the oven.

 The most time-consuming part of this recipe is grating the zucchini and squeezing the extra moisture out.
 I use a box grater to grate mine and it goes pretty quickly.
 Just wash your zucchini well, cut off one end and then grate it over a small bowl or cutting board.

 To squeeze the excess moisture out, you can do one of two things.
-The easiest is probably to put all of your zucchini in the center of a dish towel.
+The easiest is using a clean kitchen towel or dish towel.
+Put all of your zucchini in the center of a dish towel.
 Then bring all the ends up and, holding it over the sink, twist all your ends together until you’re really squeezing and pressing on the zucchini and you see the water coming through the dish towel.

 The 2nd method is what I usually do… just use your hands.
-I just take small amounts of zucchini at a time and squeeze it between my hands until all the water is out. it will take 3-5 handfuls for one zucchini, but then I don’t have a dirty dish towel that needs washed right away.
+I just take small amounts of zucchini at a time and squeeze them between my hands until all the water is out. it will take 3-5 handfuls for one zucchini, but then I don’t have a dirty dish towel that needs washing right away.

-Then add your Greek yogurt, vegetable oil, honey, egg and vanilla extra.
+Then add your Greek yogurt, vegetable oil, honey, egg, and vanilla extract.
 Mix it all up so it’s combined.
-Fold in your grated zucchini and then transfer to a greased loaf pan.
-Bake at 325 for about 55-60 minutes or until a tooth pick comes out clean.
+Fold in your grate zucchini and then transfer to a greased loaf pan.
+Bake at 325 for about 55-60 minutes or until a toothpick comes out clean.